 Mathematicians, scientists and philosophers focused efforts on artificial intelligence expecting it to

 This page discusses the mechanisms and effects of emergence underpinning any complex adaptive system (CAS).
+Physical forces and constraints follow the rules of complexity.
+They generate phenomena and support the indirect emergence of epiphenomena.
+Flows of epiphenomena interact in events which support the emergence of equilibrium and autonomous entities.
+Autonomous entities enable evolution to operate broadening the adjacent possible.
 Key research is reviewed.emerge from work on computer systems.
 The apparent optimism that such emergence must occur as the computer systems become more complex seems far-fetched.

 This page reviews the implications of selection, variation and heredity in a complex adaptive system (CAS).
 The mechanism and its emergence are discussed.Evolution provides an alternative framework for supporting the emergence of meaning.
 Adaptive

 Read Montague explores how brains make decisions.
 In particular he explains how:neuron networks representing

 Agents use sensors to detect events in their environment.
 This page reviews how these events become signals associated with beneficial responses in a complex adaptive system (CAS).
 CAS signals emerge from the Darwinian information model.
 Signals can indicate decision summaries and level of uncertainty.sensory inputs, assumed position, potential mediated actions and modulating associations have emerged under selection pressure from the action of

 Plans change in complex adaptive systems (CAS) due to the action of genetic operations such as mutation, splitting and recombination.
 The nature of the operations is described.genetic operators.
 The association of actions with signals, emergent